libraseinto/hangman/README.md

 ## Milestone 1

-> This is the hangman project.
-The main goal is to build teh hangman game.
-If you are unfamiliar with it please visit the following link https://en.wikipedia.org/wiki/Hangman_(game)
-> I will use python to write the code for this game.
-I will use tools like if/else statements, for loops, functions and OOP.The final product will be uploaded to GitHub

 - The first milestone creates the list of words that I will use for the game.
 The list consist of five of my favourite fruits.
 - After creating the list, it picks a word from that list at random using the random module and the method choice().
 - Finally, it asks the user to input a letter to start guessing the word and checks that the user inputed a letter that is in the alphabet and not a number or a symbol.